Augustocfq/Wealth-Wizard-api/README.md

 This API allows users to input an expense explanation, such as "I spent 200 euros in shoes today", and receive the category, value, and currency of the expense in return.

-This project was developed as a final project for the [University Name] course [Course Name].
+This project was developed as a final project for the SENAI Cimatec course of System Development.

 ## Installation